r4pt3r/r4pt3r.github.io/_posts/2019-02-14-Installing-Magento-2.md

 comments: true
 ---

-This blog guides you on installing Magento 2
+How to install Magento 2 on Ubuntu

 ### What is Magento ?
-Magento is a web framework for e-commerce website.
-Magento have two versions which are Magento 1 and Magento 2.
-Magento 2 is having more good features.
+Magento is a web framework for e-commerce websites.
+Magento have two versions which are Magento 1.x and Magento 2.x.
+Magento 2.x is having more cool features.

 ### System requirements